 Climate change threatens Vanuatu’s food security and the country is particularly vulnerable to cyclones and other disasters.
 Rapid population growth has put pressure on health and education services, along with job opportunities.
 Budget restrictions mean there are not enough secondary school places — it’s not uncommon for children to finish formal education at age 10.
 Those who do secure a place at secondary school often find it too expensive to complete.

 Employment choices for these young people are often limited to helping with domestic chores or working on small family farms.
 There is waning interest in farming as a livelihood and many head to the cities, adding to growing youth unemployment and placing them at increased risk of poverty.

 Oxfam in Vanuatu

-Oxfam works with two organisations, the Farm Support Association and Vanuatu Rural Development and Training Centre Association, focusing on five areas of work:
+Oxfam works with two organizations, the Farm Support Association and Vanuatu Rural Development and Training Center Association, focusing on five areas of work:

-- WASH: Oxfam’s ensures communities have access to safe water and sanitation facilities provided at Rural Training Centres.
+- WASH: Oxfam’s ensures communities have access to safe water and sanitation facilities provided at Rural Training Centers.
 This allows the entire community to enjoy improved health and hygiene.
-We train students in the construction and maintenance of water and sanitation facilities and supporting our partner organisation to implement water and sanitation projects such as building toilets and hosting health awareness workshops.
+We train students in the construction and maintenance of water and sanitation facilities and supporting our partner organization to implement water and sanitation projects such as building toilets and hosting health awareness workshops.

-- Skills training: Oxfam works with a local partner organisation to train young people in skills that fit their community’s demands.
-We are training local people to teach valuable, practical skills to young people, incuding home economics, health, hospitality, small business management, agriculture, mechanics and carpentry.
+- Skills training: Oxfam works with a local partner organization to train young people in skills that fit their community’s demands.
+We are training local people to teach valuable, practical skills to young people, including home economics, health, hospitality, small business management, agriculture, mechanics and carpentry.

 - Organics: Oxfam helps spice farmers to achieve and keep organic certification.
 By improving their growing practices, yields and incomes are increasing.
 We provide young people pushed out of the school system with the practical skills they need to earn a living through growing and selling organic crops.